 Rotisserie Chicken Feast and Chicken & Cheese Stuffed Bell Peppers

 Rib night, how can you cook those in a pan?
 No problem.
-We saw pre cooked ribs at many grocery stores from around $11NZD.
+We saw pre cooked ribs at many grocery stores from around $8 USD.
 Another straight out of the box meal.
 The food scientists have really perfected this one.
 These ribs aren't strips of a dry leather belt, they are fall off the bone finger licking good.
+All you need to do is cover your pan and heat them up.
 Pair with a cabbage based salad with a creamy dressing.

 Tacos and Frying Pan Nachos